enshs/enshs.github.io/_posts/2021-12-1_Expected_Value_Variance.md

 ---
 layout: single
-title: "Probability and Expected Value"
+title: "Expected Value and Variance"
 categories:
   - Statistics
 tags:
   - Probability
   - expected_value
+  - variance
   - python
 use_math: true
 comments: true
 ---

-## Probability and Expected Value
+## Expected Value
 A quantitative indicator for mathematically describing the characteristics and shape of random variables and probability distributions is called **moment**. <br><br>
 $$\begin{aligned}&\text{nth order moment }= E(x^n)\\
 	&n= 1, 2, \cdots \end{aligned}$$

 Moments are used to derive various statistics such as skewness and kurtosis along with mean and variance introduced in descriptive statistics.

-### Expected value

 The mean is the most commonly used statistic to characterize variables.
 This statistic is calculated as the product of the frequency and probability for each variable value and is called **expected value**(E(X)).